 pub fn sql(input: TokenStream) -> TokenStream {

-This is similar to the custom derive macro’s signature: we get in the tokens that are inside of the parentheses, and return the code we wanted to generate.
+This definition is similar to the custom derive macro’s signature: we receive the tokens that are inside the parentheses and return the code we wanted to generate.

 Summary

-— This section is the same as the existing summary on page 448 and is included here to show how the new content should fit in. /Carol —>
+This section is the same as the existing summary on page 448 and is included here to show how the new content should fit in. /Carol

 Whew!
-Now you have some features of Rust in your toolbox that you won’t use often, but you’ll know they’re available in very particular circumstances.
-We’ve introduced several complex topics so that when you encounter them in error message suggestions or in other peoples’ code, you’ll be able to recognize these concepts and syntax.
+Now you have some Rust features in your toolbox that you won’t use often, but you’ll know they’re available in particular circumstances.
+We’ve introduced several complex topics, so when you encounter them in error message suggestions or in other peoples’ code, you’ll recognize these concepts and syntax.
 Use this chapter as a reference to guide you to solutions.

 Next, we’ll put everything we’ve discussed throughout the book into practice and do one more project!